 - 1 1/2 pounds boneless, skinless chicken breast, cooked as below, or the same amount of leftover chicken.
 (Leftover turkey is great in this, too.)

-- 2 cups chicken stock (use an extra 1/4 cup if topping with puff pastry or pie crust)
+- 2 cups chicken stock or broth (use an extra 1/4 cup if topping with puff pastry or pie crust)

 - 1 1/2 tablespoons oil

 - 3 medium carrots, sliced 1/4 inch thick on the diagonal